nicolamasotti/head-tracking-with-kinect-WPF/README.md

-# Head Tracking with Kinect
+# Head Tracking with Kinect for Windows 2

 This application tracks a person’s head by means of the Microsoft Kinect sensor.
 Head coordinates are sent over the local network via UDP.